Beyza Bilgin: Views

 Regarding the headscarf, she stated that the 31st verse of the An-Nur in the Quran is not an order or obligation but a recommendation.
 She stated that the expression 'let them put their outer coverings over themselves' in the 59th verse of Al-Aḥzāb was revealed because they harassed women under the conditions of that day, considering them to be concubines, and commented as follows:"In other words, veiling is a security issue that arose according to the needs of that period.
 These are not taken into consideration at all and are reflected as God's command.
 Women have been called God's command for a thousand years.
-Women said the same thing to their daughters and daughters-in-law."She said the following about covering herself in prayer :"They tell me; 'Do you cover yourself while praying?'
-Of course, I cover up when I'm in congregation.
+Women said the same thing to their daughters and daughters-in-law."She said the following about covering herself in prayer:"They tell me, 'Do you cover yourself while praying?'
+Of course, I cover up when I'm in a congregation.
 I am obliged not to disturb the peace.
 But I also pray with my head uncovered in my own home.
 Because the Quran's requirement for prayer is not covering up, but ablution and turning towards the qibla.
 When I say these things, I get reactions.
-This is a thousand year old issue.
+This is a thousand-year-old issue.
 It's so ingrained in us.
 But this should definitely not be underestimated.
 Because people do it thinking it is God's command.
 But on the other hand, we should not declare a person who does not cover up as a bad woman."
-Regarding the abortion issue, she stated that Islam allows abortion and said:"First, if the father's matter and the mother's matter meet in the womb and hold each other, they cling to the womb and the child takes shape.
+Regarding the abortion issue, she stated that Islam allows abortion and said:"First, if the father's matter and the mother's matter meet in the womb and hold each other, they cling to the womb, and the child takes shape.
 If it is noticed and an abortion is performed before it takes shape, it is allowed.
-Ulema says, 'The soul has not been blown yet, this does not count as murder.'
+Ulema says, 'The soul has not been blown yet; this does not count as murder.'
 At that time, scholars said it was 42 days, but now doctors say it is 10 weeks.
 So this is allowed."She opposed the thesis that polygamy is in men's genes and asked, "If so, why wasn't the first man, Adam, created a polygamist?"